 Note: here an illustrative example of such an explanation should be provided!

-All fully specified names must be unique For example, Hematoma (morphological abnormaity) is a fully specified name that describes what the pathologist sees at the tissue level, while Hematoma (disorder) is a fully specified name that indicates the term that would be used to describe the clinical diagnosis of a hematoma by a family doctor.
+All fully specified names must be unique For example, Hematoma (morphological abnormality) is a fully specified name that describes what the pathologist sees at the tissue level, while Hematoma (disorder) is a fully specified name that indicates the term that would be used to describe the clinical diagnosis of a hematoma by a family doctor.
 The preferred term hematoma could be used to represent both concepts.

 Note: It should be mentioned here in any case whether the FSN should be translated or not.
 If not, it must be explained in detail why not.